The most common domestic violence crimes we encountered in San Diego County include:

 - We will walk you through the entire bail bond application and let you know what to expect.

 - We will find a solution to pay the bond.

-- We will put up the full bail amount for you with the jail in San Diego, Orange County, and LA, that is our Job.
+- We will put up the full bail amount for you with the San Diego jails, that is our job.
 We post the bond with the jail, making sure that your loved one will appear as directed by the court.

 - The jail will begin the release process.

 * After that, the defendant is released from jail and will come to check into our office and receive their court information/obligations.

 We service all San Diego County Jails 24 hours a day and we have a network of bail agents within 5 minutes of every single jail in San Diego County.
 For more information about the bail amount, the booking process, the rights you have, and jail bail out:Pre-approved in 5 minutes »